The Brookstone Difference

 Technology is used as a tool to support student learning

-Recent research has demonstrated that used correctly, the embedding of technology in the learning environment is beneficial to student learning.
-At Brookstone, students have regular access to a variety of tech (PC’s, iPads, Chromebooks) as per their comfort level and learning needs.
+Students have regular access to a variety of tech as per their comfort level and learning needs.
 As they learn to navigate its responsible, safe and efficient use, students have the opportunity to use technology to not only research, but collaborate and communicate their learning.
-Students are exposed to all the apps needed for success in high school and beyond, such as word processing programs, presentation software and Google drive.

 Multiple Intelligences are Honoured and Developed

-Students at Brookstone have opportunities to engage in learning in all the usual subject areas of the public school system (Math, Language, Science, Social Studies and French, Phys Ed and Health) but there is also an emphasis on the Arts, with daily opportunities to engage in meaningful Art, Music, Dance and Drama activities.
-As per Gardner’s Theory of Multiple Intelligences, all “abilities” are honoured and students are given opportunities to develop “intelligence” on many levels and in varying areas.
-And as such, as opposed to studying subjects in isolation, students have opportunities to develop skills in overlapping areas and in meaningful real-world, project-based contexts.
+Students at Brookstone have opportunities to engage in learning in all the usual subject areas of the public school system (Math, Language, Science, Social Studies, French, Phys Ed and Health), but there is also an emphasis on the Arts.
+All “abilities” are honoured and students are given opportunities to develop “intelligence” on many levels and in varying areas.

 Support for Every “Type” of Student